Paul Woodford: Military History

 - Defense Meritorious Service Medal (for joint service)

-When I joined the USAF and went to officer training school and then pilot training, we were still in Vietnam and I expected to see combat after graduation.
-As I started pilot training, however, the air war ended and flying assignments grew scarce.
+When I joined the USAF and went to officer training school and then pilot training, my country was still in Vietnam and I expected to see combat after graduation.
+Early in pilot training, however, the war ended and flying assignments grew scarce.
 I was lucky: I was “plowed back” into Air Training Command as a T-37 instructor pilot.
 It turned out to be a grand assignment, and I wouldn’t have gone on to the F-15 three years later without it.

-The F-15 was and is the ultimate air-to-air fighter, designed to sweep the skies of enemy aircraft - and so far it has a perfect record of doing so (200-plus kills and no losses).
-As you can see from the outline above, I’ve done a lot of things in the USAF besides flying the F-15 - I was a primary flight training instructor, a joint staff officer, a chief of flight safety, and a range maintenance officer.
+The F-15 was and is the ultimate air-to-air fighter, designed to sweep the skies of enemy aircraft—and so far it has a perfect record of doing so (104 kills and no losses).
+As you can see from the outline above, I’ve done a lot of things in the USAF besides flying the F-15—I was a primary flight training instructor, a joint staff officer, a chief of flight safety, and a range maintenance officer.

 It’s extremely rare for a pilot to stay in the cockpit throughout his career.
 Most of us have to pay our dues on non-flying staff tours, and I was no exception.
 I was luckier than most, because I was appointed to the joint staff, working with other services.
 Very few AF officers get this opportunity.
 At MacDill AFB in Tampa, I worked for two joint commands: USREDCOM and USSOCOM.
 US Readiness Command went away with the Goldwater-Nichols reforms of the mid-80s, and US Special Operations Command took its place.
-In both jobs I was in the J3 directorate - the operations directorate - and that’s where things happen.
+In both jobs I was in the J3 directorate—the operations directorate—where things happen.
 I traveled all over the world and briefed some fairly important people.
 I did so well in USSOCOM that an Army four-star general personally saw to it that the AF promoted me to lieutenant colonel.

 - Making four-ship flight lead and instructor pilot during my first fighter tour in Europe.
 The competition included some of the best fighter pilots in the Air Force, several of whom are general officers today, and it was the first time I realized I was becoming a good fighter pilot.

-- Planning the flight, then leading a four-ship of F-15s from The Netherlands to Eglin AFB in Florida, refueling six times as we crossed the Atlantic.
-Three days later picking up brand new F-15Cs at the McDonnell-Douglas factory in St Louis, then leading the flight back over the Atlantic to The Netherlands.
+- Planning the flight, then leading a four-ship of older F-15s from the Netherlands to Eglin AFB in Florida, refueling six times as we crossed the Atlantic.
+Three days later picking up brand new F-15Cs at the McDonnell-Douglas factory in St Louis, then leading the flight back over the Atlantic to the Netherlands.

 - Intercepting Soviet reconnaissance and bomber aircraft in the Arctic.
 When we went to war in the Gulf in 1990 I was stationed in the Pacific theater, and no Pacific forces were allow to deploy to the Gulf (Korea was too dangerous at the time and we needed to keep our Pacific forces in place against that threat).
 So intercepting those Russian planes was the closest I’d ever come to combat!